killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

 ---
-title: The secret life of Cows
+title: The Secret Life of Cows
 categories:
 - rust
 ---

-A lot of people at RustFest Paris mentioned CoWs.
+A lot of people at RustFest Paris mentioned Cows.
-But nevertheless the bovine super powers of Rust's standard library are [apparently][1] to be a well-kept secret.
+But still, the bovine super powers of Rust's standard library [appaer][1] to be a well-kept secret.
-This post wants to dig into them and present them in a way that is easy to understand, even if you're not a Rust programmer.
+This post will dig into this very useful pointer type and tries to present it in a way that is easy to understand, even if you're not a Rust programmer.

 [1]: https://twitter.com/KevinHoffman/status/1001075501358776322